|Who am I kidding, it's always The Final Countdown in my heart.|

 - Remember that if a ship carrying the VIP is destroyed, the token is placed by the opposing player in base contact with the about-to-be-removed ship's base.
-It's not uncommon to just remove a destroyed ship from the table with little fanfare, but in Capture the VIP doing so with the VIP ship causes a lot of confusion and trouble with restoring the ship to where it used to be to place the token.
+It's not uncommon to just remove a destroyed ship from the table with little fanfare but in Capture the VIP, doing so with the VIP ship causes a lot of confusion and trouble with restoring the ship to where it used to be to place the token.
 So be careful!

 Any fleet that has a ship that's okay with largely avoiding serious risks to its life is a good VIP-catcher.
 Typically this is a good role for a flotilla, but could also be achieved by a particularly strong ship that intends to operate on the flanks.
-With help from a Strategic squadron, you can even grab the VIP on the very first turn!
+With help from a Strategic squadron, you can even grab the VIP on the first round!